Abdussalam-Sultan/safetrip-backend/README.md

 ```

 ### 3. Setup Environment Variables
-Create a .env file in the root directory using .env.example as a guide:
+Create a .env file in the root directory using .env.example file as a guide:
 ```
-PORT=5000
+PORT=3000
 DB_HOST=localhost
 DB_USER=root
 DB_PASSWORD=yourpassword